oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 17. Note that Annualized Full-Time Salary and Compa-Ratio are no longer visible while Action Reason is now Visible.

-    Now we will test the validation for the Next Salary Review Date.
+    Now we will test the validation for the Adjustment Amount Percentage.

     > Enter an Adjustment salary that is greater than 15%.